Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/README.md

 ### Instructions for running software
 * Download or clone this repository.
 * Go to classifier_app directory.
-* Install requirements using: 'pip install -r requirements.txt'
+* Install requirements using: `pip install -r requirements.txt`
-* Run the app using the command: 'streamlit run app.py'
+* Run the app using the command: `streamlit run app.py`
 * This will open a window on your browser.
 You may upload retinal images here to get a prediction for the presence of Diabetic Retinopathy.

 ## Contribution guidelines